Henry Gee, Senior Editor, Biological Sciences, Nature; writer and narrator of the animated Tree of Life

 Henry’s Path Back to the Future

 When Henry first started at Leeds University, he thought he’d outgrown fossils.
-But, someone there asked him, “What do you want to do with your life?”
-And he blurted out, “I want to be a vertebrate paleontologist,”.
-His response was a surprise to him.
-The Natural History Museum in London (his favorite place) ran vacation fellowships, where Henry applied for an obscure project there on fossil fish.
+Someone there asked him, “What do you want to do with your life?”.
+He blurted out, “I want to be a vertebrate paleontologist!".
+His response was a surprise even to him.
+The Natural History Museum in London ran vacation fellowships.
+Henry applied for an obscure project there on fossil fish.
 He received a fellowship and found himself back at the museum with those fossil fish.
 Henry met and hung-out with several radical evolutionary theorists and learned a lot paleontology in those six weeks in 1982.

 Writing Science for Everyone

 Towards the end of his PhD, Henry saw a notice for a job as a junior editor at Nature, the scientific journalHe’s always loved to write and jumped at the chance.
 On a Friday in 1987 he was a student and by Monday he was a writer at Nature.
 Henry wrote a daily column in the London Times on all aspects of science.
-Over time, he went from being a writer to editor, to Senior Editor, and has been at the journal for 38 years.
-He’s the paleontology expert but works with teams to assess original scientific papers for possible publication.
+Over time, he went from being a writer to editor to Senior Editor.
+He has been at the journal for 38 years.
+He’s the paleontology expert working with teams to assess original scientific papers for possible publication.

 In addition to his full-time job as a scientific editor, Henry has written many books that translate science to a lay audience, including In Search of Deep Time (1999), A Field Guide to Dinosaurs (2003) and Jacob's Ladder.
 His most recent book is A (Very) Short History of Life on Earth: 4.6 Billion Years in 12 Pithy Chapters(2021).
 Here is a film that Henry wrote and narrated that illustrates that “pithy” book.
 He has also has written science fiction, horror and about J.R.Tolkien.
 Henry says, “I can’t help but write things”.